HungQuocLam/SFND_Lidar_Obstacle_Detection/README.md

 </br>

 RANSAC for a plane was implemented with the following functions in `processPointClouds.cpp`:
-1. `ProcessPointClouds::Ransac3DHelper`: helper function which iteratively picks three points to form a plane.
+1. `ProcessPointClouds::RansacPlane`: this function iteratively picks three points to form a plane.
 Returns a set of inliers for the plane of best fit if found
-2. `ProcessPointClouds::SegmentPlaneRansac`: takes a point cloud and calls `Ransac3DHelper` to process the set of inlier points
-3. `ProcessPointClouds::SeperateClouds`: seperates the point cloud from inlier points (road plane) and outlier points (object plane)
+2. `ProcessPointClouds::SeperateClouds`: seperates the point cloud from inlier points (road plane) and outlier points (object plane)

 After segmenting the point cloud (Figure 2), the object plane is used for object detection.